 - Amway Scam (18,100)

-Many authorities demonstrate that Fascism, where governments and corporations become “One” to dominate the little guy, is the driving force in geopolitics in Amercan and Global politics, but what do I know?
+Many authorities demonstrate that Fascism, where governments and corporations become “One” to dominate the little guy, is the driving force in geopolitics in American and Global politics, but what do I know?

 The bottom line is this: if you want to beat your competition if they are doing a better job than you, take your authority site and couch your position so that you are not delivering libelous content by the letter of the law, yet you destroy the companies who produce a better product, for less money with passion.
 That’s the Google Way.

-Full disclosure: I was a full time Amway distributor from 1989 through 1999.
+Full disclosure: I was a full-time Amway distributor from 1989 through 1999.+Glen Woodfin